 However, deliberate ambiguity is not the same as potentially ambiguous or poorly drafted language that a party knows is intended by the other party as conveying a specific interpretation.
-In the latter case, where one party's subjective understanding has been manifested objectively, courts will interpret the ambiguity liams, 69 S.W.2d 867, 871 (Tex.
-1978)).
+In the latter case, where one party's subjective understanding has been manifested objectively, courts will interpret the ambiguity against the other party if it knew or should have known of such understanding.